org-roam/org-roam/doc/roam_protocol.md

 ```

 where `template` is the template key for a template in
-`org-roam-ref-capture-templates`.
+`org-roam-capture-ref-templates`.
 More documentation on the templating
 system can be found [here](templating.md).

 These templates should contain a `#+ROAM_KEY: ${ref}` in it.